• Publications

 A K M Saleh Ahmed Anik is a Lecturer in the Department of Architecture at North South University, Dhaka, Bangladesh.
 He holds a Master’s degree in Urban Design from the Bartlett School of Architecture, University College London (UCL), and a Bachelor of Architecture from Bangladesh University of Engineering and Technology (BUET).

-With over eight years of professional experience, Saleh has worked on diverse projects including urban design, residential, institutional, and community-based developments.
+With over nine years of professional experience, Saleh has worked on diverse projects including urban design, residential, institutional, and community-based developments.
 His research interests focus on sustainable urban growth, post-anthropocentric design approaches, computational design methods, and the integration of digital workflows in architecture and planning.

 Book